KS DB Merge Tools logo KS DB Merge Tools

 Documentation is not versioned

 Application has online documentation, but it corresponds only to the latest application version.
 Sometimes documentation can be updated with delay.
 For our small dev team it is hard to support versioned documentation.
-However, the application is designed to support offline documentation and if you're a Pro active free-upgrades client then you may contact Support to get instructions to set up offline documentation.
+However, the application is designed to support offline documentation and if you're a Standard active free-upgrades client then you may contact Support to get instructions to set up offline documentation.

 Updates are backward-compatible but can be not rollback-tolerant

 Application updates can be safely installed over the previous version, even with some gaps in the version sequence (for example install v 1.5.4 over 1.2.2).
 Any non-backward-compatible behavior changes are listed in the release notes.
 But the application is not designed to be downgradable.
 In most cases rollback to the previous version does not cause any issues.
 But in rare cases newer application settings may have some items which are not supported by previous versions and this may cause application crashes in case of rollback.
-In such cases application settings need to be deleted and for the Pro version license key should be entered again.
+In such cases application settings need to be deleted and for the Standard version license key should be entered again.

-Schema and programming objects
+Schema and Programming Objects

 Non-supported object types and object properties